fastdemo/fastdemo/README.md

 ## you're welcome!

-this github is just a public repository that houses all my projects, repos and apps i build with free will. feel free to explore <3
+this github houses all my projects, repos and apps i build with free will. feel free to explore <3